-TUM will provide the following services to program participants:
+TUM International Center will provide the following services to program participants:

-TUM will offer a dorm room to all program participants.
+- Accommodation: TUM will reserve dorm rooms for all program participants.

-The PREP Program Manager will act as single point of contact for program participants.
-In addition, PREP participants will have the support of student buddies.
+- Individual Support: The PREP Program Manager will act as single point of contact for program participants.
+Additionally, PREP participants will be supported by student buddies.

-PREP provides a special framework program with activities and events designed for TUM PREP students only, e.g. German taster course, intercultural training, industry visits and networking events.
-Moreover, program participants may participate in the activities organized by TUMi, TUM's cultural immersion program for international students.
+- Framework Program: PREP offers a special framework program with activities and events designed for TUM PREP students only.
+Moreover, program participants can join the activities organized by TUMi, TUM's orientation and support program for international students.